FFCA/bda-gr4-domains-analysis/src/services/dashboard/README.md

 the user about this problem.

 The dashboard's layout is card- and tab-based in order to prominently display the data to be presented and dividing it into logically coherent sections.
-Information will either be displayed as KPI or as chart component.
+Information will either be displayed as a KPI or as a chart component.

 ### Integrated Dig terminal

-The dashboard does also feature an integrated (mocked) terminal for performing dig requests to the [Dig Microservice](../dig-microservice/README.md).
+The dashboard does also feature an integrated (mocked) terminal for performing requests to the [Dig Microservice](../dig-microservice/README.md).
 Even though using the Dig service has been discarded for this project's [data analysis part](../pyspark/README.md), it is still fully functional and ready-to-use from this client and can be accessed through the terminal icon in the bottom right corner (or after opening the hamburger menu on small